zhulmin/go-libp2p/p2p/host/resource-manager/README.md

 // Add limits around included libp2p protocols libp2p.SetDefaultServiceLimits(&scalingLimits)

-// Turn the scaling limits into a reified set of limits using `.AutoScale`.
+// Turn the scaling limits into a concrete set of limits using `.AutoScale`.
 This
 // scales the limits proportional to your system memory. scaledDefaultLimits := scalingLimits.AutoScale()